 • A positive way to prevent homesickness is to write to your child and have other friends and relatives write too.
 Scroll down for mail and email information.

-• The kind of letters your camper gets is also important.
-Focus on what is going on at camp, how they are having a good time, making new friends and learning new things.
-Refrain from focusing on how much you miss them or what a good time the family is having without them.
+• Campers love receiving mail from home!
+When writing your letters, focus on what is going on at camp, how they are having a good time, making new friends and learning new things.
+Refrain from writing about how much you miss them or what a good time the family is having without them.

 • If a camper does become homesick, the LOMC staff will work hard to help your camper deal with these emotions that they are feeling.
 Staff are trained very thoroughly to handle homesickness.